 You are welcome to enter our cat rooms during open hours.
 Staff and volunteers will be happy to assist you!

-Sriracha is a 6 year old cat who recently came to us on a transport and is ready to find a new home of their own!
-We are still getting to know them, but come on in to meet them and see if they are a good match for your family!
+Mira is a 10 year old cat who recently came to us on a transport and is ready to find a new home of their own!
+We are still getting to know them but come on in to meet them and see if they are a good match for your family!

 If you think this cat could be a good match for your home and would like to learn more, stop by our Cape Cod Adoption Center.
 We have open adoption hours Tuesday-Sunday from 1pm-4pm – no appointment or application needed.